 My Ph.D. research aims to explore to which extent Augmented Reality (AR) experiences can evoke measurable physiological, psychological, and neurological responses in the user’s body.
 During the first year of my Ph.D. studies, I have developed an AR experience that enables users to see and hear their own hands burning while looking through a Video See-Through Head-Mounted Display (VST-HMD).

-A series of three experiments are presented and future experiments are being proposed.
+I conducted a series of three experiments so far.
 The first experiment examined the prevalence of heat illusions and physiological and psychological stress responses induced by your AR experience.
 Half of the participants reported a heat-sensation on the affected left hand.
 All participants experienced a significant increase in skin conductance during the experiment.
-Moreover, participants who experienced a heat sensation had a higher skin conductance response.
+Moreover, participants who experienced a heat sensation had a higher skin conductance response..

 The second experiment investigated whether a heat illusion would lead to thermoregulatory responses.
 Using a Laser Doppler Flowmeter, I demonstrated that skin blood flow in the affected hand changed significantly in some participants.
 In a follow-up study, I showed that this experience also affected hand microcirculatory blood flow in some participants.

 Experiment three examined whether this AR experience could manipulate participants' perception of pain.
 The virtual flames on participants' hands led to a decrease in the temperature at which they perceived heat-related pain.
 These results suggest that AR-induced stimuli may be an effective method for top-down modulation of the pain experience.